opendatapune/data/README.md

 ----

 **PMJDY data** : [download from github](https://github.com/datameet-pune/pmjdy) 14k+ rows
 Weekly data on Pradhan Mantri Jan Dhan Yojana Central scheme, granularity down to banks.
 Most columns are of number of beneficiaries, one column is giving total money deposited.
+See the data/data.csv file in the repo to get the accumulated data in one file.

 ----